aria-fish/stat172_ind_final/README.md

   * `visualizations_and_general_analysis.R`
   * `combining_predictions.R`

-4. Visualizations for specific models are output by the specified variable files.
+4. Visualizations for specific models are output by the variable analysis files run in step 2.
 Aggregate visualizations are saved for reference in the following directory:
    ```r
    list.files('figures')
    ```